slachiewicz/kafka-elasticsearch-consumer/README.md

 5. modify `$INDEXER_HOME`/src/main/resources/spring/kafka-es-context-public.xml if needed

-	If you want to use custom IMessageHandler class - specify it in the following config:
+	If you want to use custom IBatchMessageProcessor class - specify it in the following config:
 	(make sure to only modify the class name, not the beans' name/scope)

-	`<bean id="messageHandler"
+	`<bean id="messageProcessor"
-          class="org.elasticsearch.kafka.indexer.service.impl.examples.SimpleMessageHandlerImpl"
-          scope="prototype"/>`
+          class="org.elasticsearch.kafka.indexer.service.impl.examples.ESBatchMessageProcessorImpl"
+          scope="prototype"
+        p:elasticSearchBatchService-ref="elasticSearchBatchService"/>`

 6. build the app: